Learning from Synthetic Data for Visual Grounding: Implementation Details

 \subsection{Concept2Text: Concept List and In-Context Examples}

-Following previous work~\cite{tian2023learning}, we assume access to a list of concepts and their distribution in real text $T^R$ (captions from the VG dataset~\cite{krishna2017visual}).
+Following previous work~\citep{tian2023learning}, we assume access to a list of concepts and their distribution in real text $T^R$ (captions from the VG dataset~\citep{krishna2017visual}).
 The concept list curation involves tokenizing the real text $T^R$ and identifying nouns by their part-of-speech (POS) tags.
-To ensure keeping the relevant information provided in a query for image description generation, we exclude a predefined set of nouns commonly used in prompts or spatial positions: "scene", "scenery", "view", "picture", "image", "photo", "left", "right", "back", "front", "top", "bottom", "middle", "center", "side", "background", "frontmost", "leftmost", "rightmost".
+To ensure keeping the relevant information provided in a query for image description generation, we exclude a predefined set of nouns commonly used in prompts or spatial positions: ``scene", ``scenery", ``view", ``picture", ``image", ``photo", ``left", ``right", ``back", ``front", ``top", ``bottom", ``middle", ``center", ``side", ``background", ``frontmost", ``leftmost", ``rightmost".

 We sample two concepts per query for each image description generation by their frequency in real text $T^R$.
-As shown in Fig.~\ref{fig:in-context}, an in-context learning example consists of a two-noun query ("Q") and an image description ("A").
-The image descriptions are generated by an image captioning model~\cite{liu2024visual} on 500 randomly sampled real images $I^R$.
+As shown in Fig.~\ref{fig:in-context}, an in-context learning example consists of a two-noun query (``Q") and an image description (``A").
+Relying less on the real images, the image descriptions are generated by an image captioning model~\citep{liu2024visual} on 50, 100, or 500 randomly sampled real images $I^R$.
+In the setting with non-reliance on the real image, we randomly sampled 500 web-crawled images from CC3M~\citep{changpinyo2021conceptual} or manually crafted 500 text descriptions.
 Then we use POS to randomly extract two nouns as their query.
 The \emph{Caption2Text} image description generation uses four random in-context learning examples with a random two-noun query.